Current Concepts in Preventive Dentistry (AGD 730)

 It is difficult to believe that preventive dentistry has only been in practice for over one hundred years in the United States.
 In those 100 years we have seen advances in our delivery of professional oral health care in all disciplines.

 However, despite these advances, dental caries remains the most prevalent chronic disease in both children and adults, even though it is largely preventable.
-Although caries has significantly decreased for most Americans over the past five decades, large disparities remain among some population groups.
-In addition, this downward trend has recently reversed for young children.1 Currently dental caries affects more than 25% of U.S. children aged 2-5 years and approximately 50% of children 12-15 years old.
+Although caries has significantly decreased for most Americans over the past six decades, large disparities remain among some population groups.
+In addition, this downward trend has recently reversed for young children.1 The statistics have not radically changed since the last version of this course in that dental caries still affects more than 33% of U.S. children aged 2-5 years and approximately 50% of children 12-15 years old.
 One fourth of adults aged 65 and older are endentulous.

 Original Author: Connie M. Kracher, PhD, MSD This course was originally written by Connie Kracher, PhD, MSD.
 Some of the original content written by Ms. Kracher remains in this revised course.
 Ms. Kracher is Associate Professor of Dental Education, Chair of the Department of Dental Education and the Director of the Dental Assisting Program at Indiana University - Purdue University, Fort Wayne, IN.

-Reviewed and Revised by: Lois Bell, CDA, CPFDA, CRFDA
+Reviewed and Revised by: Lois Bell, CDA, CPFDA, CRFDA, MADAA

-Lois Bell has been a practicing dental assistant for over 40 years.
+Lois Bell, CDA, CPFDA, CRFDA, MADAA has been a practicing dental assistant for over 40 years.
 During this time, she has worked in a variety of settings, including both large and small private practices, as well as in clinics for the U.S. Department of Defense and Department of Veterans Affairs.
 Ms. Bell earned CDA certification in 2003, followed by CPFDA certification in 2010 and CRFDA certification in 2013.
-She earned her ADAA Fellowship in 2009 and is currently pursuing her ADAA Mastership.
+She earned her ADAA Fellowship in 2009 and her ADAA Mastership in 2019.
 Ms. Bell is employed as a clinical dental assistant at the VA Greenville Community Based Outpatient Clinic in Greenville, South Carolina.

 In addition to her chairside dental assisting work, Ms. Bell has been an active member of the ADAA at state and national levels since 1996.
 She served as ADAA secretary from 2012 to 2013, and is currently serving on the ADAA’s Committee on Fellowship and Mastership.
 Lectures and presentations include local organizations, the South Carolina Dental Association’s State Meeting and in various regions of China on 3 occasions.